 Moringa: The Next Big Superfood?

-Native to northern India, Moringa oleifera has quickly become a favorite supplement among health enthusiasts.
+Native to northern India, Moringa Oleifera has quickly become a favorite supplement among health enthusiasts.
 They often use it in the form of a powder, capsule, oil or tea.
 Unlike most plants, all parts of the moringa tree are used – the seeds, leaves, and pods.
-While the seeds are often roasted and consumed like nuts, the leaves actually contain more nutrients.
+While the seeds are often roasted and consumed like nuts, the leaves contain more nutrients.
 These nutrients include folate, antioxidants like phytonutrients, vitamin A, B vitamins, fiber, iron, calcium, and zinc.

 Aside from its nutritional value, moringa is also important for an earth-friendly standpoint.
-The plant has been used to not only filter water but also to improve soil fertility and conjunction with forest restoration efforts (1).
+The plant has been used not only to filter water but also to improve soil fertility and conjunction with forest restoration efforts (1).

 Also, moringa can grow in virtually any climate, making it accessible to individuals all over the world.
-In fact, the National Institute of Health once referred to it as the plant of the year in 2008 (2).
+In fact, the National Institutes of Health once referred to it as the plant of the year in 2008 (2).

-With such a rich nutritious value, one has to wonder the potential health benefits that moringa can have on the body.
+With such a rich nutritious value, one has to wonder about the potential health benefits that moringa can have on the body.
 If that’s the case, read on to find out exactly why it could be this year’s top superfood.